alexk1919/MackGPT/README.md

 5. When prompted in terminal, add your OpenAI API key.
 6. Click "Open in browser" when the build process completes.

-- To shut AgentGPT down, enter Ctrl+C in Terminal.
+- To shut MackGPT down, enter Ctrl+C in Terminal.
-- To restart AgentGPT, run `npm run dev` in Terminal.
+- To restart MackGPT, run `npm run dev` in Terminal.

 Run the project 🥳